 Agency cross transactions are prohibited at Copeland.
 In the case where one client would benefit from the sale of a security and another Copeland client would benefit from owning the same security, the trading department would sell the security to a recognized broker/dealer allowing the broker/dealer to establish the market value.
 Copeland would then buy the security from the broker/dealer at the broker/dealers established price for the client in need of the security.
-In the case where a client is making a withdrawal or closing their account and another client is making a deposit or opening a new account where both are in the same strategy on the same date, the account whose request was first received will trade first, followed by the next received request regardless of whether Copeland has discretion to select the broker in each case, each account has the same broker/dealer, or each account has a different broker/dealer.
+In the case where a client is making a withdrawal or closing their account and another client is making a deposit or opening a new account where both are in the same strategy on the same date, the account whose request was first received will trade first, followed by the next received request regardless of whether Copeland has discretion to select the broker/dealer.
 These requests may be received in writing or by phone call followed up with a written request.